 Yes!
-Using Tor and VPN together provides maximum security.
+Using Tor and a VPN together provides maximum security.

 Should I use a VPN to connect to Tor, or use Tor to connect to a VPN?

-Connect to VPN first, then Tor.
-Here's why:
+Connect to a VPN first, then Tor.
+Here’s why.

-Connecting to VPN first, then Tor (also known as "Tor over VPN") gets you all the privacy protection of the Tor Network, and the added protection that no Tor node will ever get to see your home IP address.
-You will also not have to worry about being flagged by your home network for using Tor, as all they see will be encrypted traffic to your VPN server.
+Connecting to a VPN first, then Tor (also known as “Tor over VPN” or “Onion over VPN”) gets you all the privacy protection of the Tor network, plus added protection that prevents any Tor node from seeing your home IP address.
+You will also not have to worry about being flagged by your home network for using Tor, as all that network will see is encrypted traffic to your VPN server.

-Another advantage to Tor over VPN is that your VPN service will still not see what you are doing inside the Tor Network.
+Another advantage of Tor over VPN is that your VPN service will not see what you are doing inside the Tor network.
 And if there is a bug in the Tor Browser (as has happened before), connecting to VPN first will put an additional layer of security between that bug and you.